Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 The image above is of a simple, in-line, check valve for compressed air.
 It’s also known as a non-passing valve.
 If you Google air check valve you will find many sources with a variety of attachment options.

 With the male thread on either end of the check valve in the image, installation is not complex.
 Note the arrow on the body.
 That shows the direction that the compressed air can flow through this valve.
-Take a care not to install it backwards!
+Take care not to install it backward!